everx-labs/everdev/docs/creating_controller.md

 # Creating Controller

-Currently all controllers must be implemented inside of the `tondev` package.
+Currently all the controllers must be implemented inside of the `tondev` package.

-To create new controller:
+To create a new controller:

 - Clone `git@github.com:tonlabs/tondev.git`.
-- Create and checkout branch for new controller.
+- Create and checkout branch for the new controller.
-- Create folder under `src/controllers`.
+- Create a folder under `src/controllers`.
-- Implement controller code.
+- Implement the controller code.
-- Include new controller in file `src/controllers/index.js`.
+- Include the new controller in file `src/controllers/index.js`.
 - Create pool request.

-## What controller should and what shouldn't to do
+## What a controller should and what it shouldn't to do

 Controller should:

-- Exposes functionality to the user as a list of commands.
+- Expose functionality to the user as a list of commands.
-- Installs the required tool components on demand (on first usage).
+- Install the required tool components on demand (on first usage).
-- Starts and stops the tool components that acts like a demons.
+- Start and stop the tool components that acts like a demons.
-- Defines three commands to control the tool version:
+- Define three commands to control the tool version:
   - `version` to show the currently installed tool version;
-  - `update` to update tool to the latest available version;
+  - `update` to update the tool to the latest available version;
   - `use` to select the specified tool version as the current version.

 Controller shouldn't:

-- Implements tool functionality itself.
+- Implement tool functionality itself.
 Controller is a connector between the user and the existing development tool.
-- Implements user interaction itself.
+- Implement user interaction itself.
 All user interaction must be implemented exactly in the terms of tondev extensibility.

-## Implementing Controller
+## How to implement a Controller

 Create folder for new controller: